 Kobo runs its e-bookstore, where you can find hundreds of thousands of books.
 The Clara HD has an easy-grip stipple pattern, and the whole device is a touchscreen – the only physical button is the power button.
 You simply tap the side of the screen to turn pages, which is a lot less effort when you consider just how many pages you may turn when reading on the device.
 The Kobo Clara is not waterproof, so you will want to keep it away from environments where it might get wet.
 It also does not support audiobooks, though you can download thousands of books with its 8 GB storage.

-The Kobo Libra H2O is Kobo’s response to feedback for their previous e-reader, the Kobo Forma.
+The Libra H2O is Kobo’s response to feedback for their previous e-reader, the Kobo Forma.
 Users of the Kobo Forma thought it was too big with an 8-inch screen, so the Kobo Libra H2O is 5” by 7”, smaller than the standard book which is 6” by 9”.

-This e-reader is smaller but has a lot of the same features that customers liked in the Forma.
+This e-reader is smaller but has a lot of the same features found in the Forma.
 The Kobo Libra H2O has buttons to turn pages that are customizable.
 This means which button turns the page forward or backward is interchangeable based on your preference.
 It is also both a left and right-handed friendly e-reader as the text will automatically flip depending on the way you hold it.

 The Kobo Libra H2O does not, however, have an option for different storage sizes.
 It only comes with 8GB of storage, but this still allows for 6,000 books.
 It does also have a backlight that automatically adjusts to your environment.
 This allows you to read anywhere, at any time of day.